PaulaMihalcea/Photo-Forensics-from-Rounding-Artifacts/README.md

 python3 manipulation.py "path/to/images/"
 ```

-### Results
+### Results script

 This script generates the plots shown in figures 6 and 7 of [\[1\]](https://doi.org/10.1145/3369412.3395059) (except for figure _7(d)_) using images manipulated as explained in the same paper.
-It can be used to either analyze images in a given directory and save the results (as CSV files and PNG images, respectively in a `results` and `plots` subfolder), or to create the plots from existing CSV files.
+It can be used to either analyze images in a given directory and save the results as CSV files in a `results` subfolder, or to create the plots from existing CSV files.

+Along with the figures mentioned, this code also creates three additional plots showing the mean ROC curve by dimples strength, assuming that this information is available.

-In order to analyze all images and generate results, the script can be run with:
+In order to analyze all images and generate CSV result files, the script can be run with:

 ```
 python3 results.py True --dir_path="path/to/images/"